zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

   // ...
 ```

-Also, we need to implemet the `apply()` method of the aggregate in both
+Also, we need to implement the `apply()` method of the aggregate in both
 the `AggregateRoot` interface and `Hotel` aggregate:

 ```java